iluvgirlswithglasses/home/README.md

 # My dotfiles

-This is my very simple i3wm dotfiles, focusing on the arrangement of colors rather than my formerly "riced-af" awesomewm.
-It is hard coded for dual monitors, so please edit `./profile` and `./.config/i3/config` before applying this dotfiles on other systems.
+This is my very simple i3wm dotfiles, focusing on the arrangement of high-contrast colors---which I believe aren't appreciated enough.
+Vibrant scarlet set against a deep, cold dark-blue background...
+I just love it so much.

+By the way, It is hard coded for dual monitors, so please edit `./profile` and `./.config/i3/config` before applying this dotfiles on other systems.

 # Showcase